liam2/liam2/doc/usersguide/source/processes.rst

 logseries(p, size=None)
   Draw samples from a Logarithmic Series distribution.
-  See :numpy:`random.logseries` for details.
+  See :numpy_random:`random.logseries` for details.

   .. versionadded:: 0.9

 .. index:: multinomial

 multinomial(n, pvals, size=None)
   Draw samples from a multinomial distribution.
-See :numpy:`random.multinomial` for details.
+See :numpy_random:`random.multinomial` for details.

   .. versionadded:: 0.9